JLT Property Investment: Metro Access, Yields, and

 Frequently Asked Questions

 JLT delivers gross yields of approximately 6.0–7.2% on studios and one-bedroom apartments based on Q1 2026 Ejari transacted rents.
-Knowledge base benchmarks put headline gross near 6.5% with net yield compressing to 3.5–5.0% after service charges of AED 14–22 per sq ft, management fees, and vacancy.
+Market context benchmarks put headline gross near 6.5% with net yield compressing to 3.5–5.0% after service charges of AED 14–22 per sq ft, management fees, and vacancy.
 JLT has one of Dubai's widest gross-to-net gaps among established communities — always model net before buying.

 Yes.
 Two-bedroom units in well-managed JLT clusters regularly trade between AED 1.6 million and AED 2.2 million, meeting the AED 2 million UAE Golden Visa threshold on registered DLD value.
 The registered purchase price qualifies even with a UAE bank mortgage and outstanding balance, per updated 2026 rules — confirm with GDRFA at time of application.
 JLT offers a more yield-efficient Golden Visa route than Downtown while retaining metro connectivity.